shaelynalbrecht/booksearch/README.md

   If at any point you want to exit the program, simply type "exit".
   Otherwise, if you're ready to start visualizing data, type "Okay!"
   You will then be presented with several options.
+  By typing 1, 2, 3, or 4, you can choose which display you want to see!
+  By typing "help", you can see what the different options show, and each individual option also has additional questions that it will ask you!

+Thanks so much for checking out my project! :)
+~ Shaelyn Albrecht